-Accommodation Administration Guidelines In making decisions whether to provide the student with this accommodation, IEP teams and Section 504 Plan Coordinators are instructed to consider whether the student has: A physical disability that severely limits or prevents the student from writing or keyboarding responses; OR A disability that severely limits or prevents the student from recalling, processing, and expressing written language, even after varied and repeated attempts to teach the student to do so.
+Accommodation Administration Guidelines • A physical disability that severely limits or prevents the student from writing or keyboarding responses; OR A disability that severely limits or prevents the student from recalling, processing, and expressing written language, even after varied and repeated attempts to teach the student to do so.
 Before listing the accommodation in the student's IEP/Section 504 plan, teams/coordinators are instructed to consider whether: The student's inability to express in writing is documented in evaluation summaries from locally administered diagnostic assessments; The student routinely uses a word-prediction device or software during classroom writing assignments; and The student receives ongoing, intensive instruction, and/or intervention in language processing and writing, as deemed appropriate by the IEP team/Section 504 Plan Coordinator.

 Table 5 describes the TIMING AND SCHEDULING ACCOMMODATION for students with disabilities that is intended to increase the allowable time in which to complete an assessment.
 The table outlines the activities needed before, during, and after testing necessary to successfully administer the assessments with this accommodation.
-Accommodations for students with disabilities must be pre-selected for the student in the student accommodation layout file.
-This information is included in the "before testing" guidance.
+Accommodations for students with disabilities must be pre-selected for the student in the student file.
+This information is included in the "before testing" guidance and the corresponding column in the student file is also provided.

-Table 5: Timing and Scheduling Accommodation for Students with Disabilities
+Table F. Timing and Cabaduling A anomalation for Table 5: Timing and Scheduling Accommodation to r Students with Disabilities 💳

-Accommodation Administration Guidelines Extended Time Before Testing: Student's accommodations will list "Extended Time."
+Accommodation Administration Guidelines Extended Time Before Testing: Student's accommodations will list "Extended Time" in Pearson Access.
 The student does not need to take the full day if it is not needed.
-Test Administrator Training: Test Administrators providing this accommodation must review: Appendix C: Guidance for Selecting and Administering the Extended Time Accommodation.
-During Testing: The amount of time a student receives must be indicated in the student's IEP or Section 504 plan.
+Test Administrator Training: Test Administrators providing this accommodation must review: • Appendix C: Guidance for Selecting and Administering the Extended Time Accommodation.
+During Testing: Students have until the end of the school day to complete a single test unit administered during the prescribed testing window.
 It is recommended to test students receiving the extended time accommodation in a separate setting to minimize distractions to other students, and to schedule these students for testing in the morning to allow adequate time for completion of a test unit by the end of the school day.

-Accommodations for Multilingual Learners
+Accommodations for English Learners

-Table 6 lists the accommodations on CCRS summative assessments that are available to MLs, cross-referenced with recommendations regarding the effectiveness of the accommodation based on the English Language Proficiency (ELP) level of the student.
+Table 6 lists the accommodations on CCRS summative assessments that are available to ELLs, crossreferenced with recommendations regarding the effectiveness of the accommodation based on the English Language Proficiency (ELP) level of the student.
 See Section 4 for how ELP is determined.

-Table 6: Guidance on Selection of Accommodations for Multilingual Learners on CCRS Summative Assessments
+Table 6: Guidance on Selection of Accommodations for English Learners on CCRS SummativeAssessments